-The 12th Annual Disability Symposium will be held at the University of Pennsylvania on Friday, March 22, 2013.
-We invite you to listen, learn and expand your view with outstanding plenary speakers and invited workshop presenters.
-As in past years, this symposium will also provide a forum for exchanging information and experiences with colleagues from many other colleges and universities over breakfast and lunch and during the event-ending snack and chat.
-You will leave inspired, energized, and with ideas to put into action.
+The 11th Annual Disability Symposium will be held at the University of Pennsylvania on Friday, March 30, 2012.
+We invite you to experience the power of thoughts and words as we listen to provocative speakers and meet in workshop settings facilitated by invited speakers.
+As in past years, this symposium will also provide a forum for exchanging information and experiences with colleagues from many other colleges and universities over breakfast and lunch.
+An added feature of this year's symposium will be the conversation tables that will provide an additional opportunity to snack and chat with colleagues.

 Download Program and Registration Information

 Weingarten Learning Resources Center

 Student Disabilities Services